rafabolivar/terraform_nutanix_cloud-init/README.md

  - Password for admin user
  - IP Address of your Prism Central and Prism Element

-# Deployment

-Once you clone this GitHub repository, you have to import the blueprint located in the [blueprints](https://github.com/rafabolivar/terraform_karbon/tree/main/blueprints) folder, into your Calm environment.
-This can be easily done by clicking on the ***Blueprints*** icon on the left bar and selecting ***Upload Blueprint***.
-If you're asked for a password, use nutanix/4u.

-Then you have to click the ***Launch*** button on the upper right side and change your Prism Central Password, Prism Central  and Prism Element IP Addresses.
-Then click ***Deploy***, and in a few minutes the Terraform Workstation will be up and running.

-# Using Terraform to deploy a new K8s Cluster
+# Using Terraform to deploy a new VM.

-## Login in the Terraform Workstation

-Once the deployment is finished, you can login in the Terraform Workstation via SSH using the following credentials:

- - User: ubuntu
- - Password: nutanix/4u
+You can clone this repository with an easy eaxmple.

-## Karbon cluster deployment files
+## Terraform files

-Inside the path `/home/ubuntu/terraform` you'll find the following 4 files:
+Inside this repository you'll find the following 4 files:

 |File|Description  |
 |--|--|